icza/quiz/README.md

 A word is compound-word if:
 - There is another word that is a _prefix_ of it
 - And the rest after the prefix is also a _word_ or a _compound word_.

+The "is-word-in-list" test is implemented in the `contains()` function, and it is simply a logarithmic search as the words are sorted (if not, the `-unsorted` flag must be provided in which case first a sorting is performed).

+The possible prefixes of a tested word are simply generated increasingly started from the first character, then the first 2 characters up to the word minus 1 character.
+The tested word is simply resliced (which is efficient), so no new strings are built/generated.

 The **Parallel solution** is implemented in `findLongestParal()` function.
 The most obvious parallel solution would simply cut the word list to multiple segments, and run the simple solution